lsst-dm/dmtn-311/index.md

 A Tape RSE only work with one shared file system.

-## How to Archive Data to the Tape RSE
+## How to Archive Data to a Tape RSE

 Using SLAC_RAW_DISK as an example, To trigger a dataset arhciving, do the following: